 There have been many people who assert that they have seen Jesus literally here on the surface of the earth outside of heaven after his ascension.
 Whenever you hear such a claim you can immediately rest assured that this is simply not the case since it clearly contradicts Scripture.
-Those who assert such an experience, insisting that it was not merely a dream of a mystical vision of Jesus in spirit, are mistaken, delusional, deceived, or simply lying.
+Those who assert such an experience, insisting that it was not merely a dream or a vision of Jesus, are mistaken, delusional, deceived, or simply lying.

 When Jesus Ascended to Heaven

 When Jesus ascended into heaven 40 days after the resurrection, the angels specified that he had now left the earth but that he would someday return again the exact same way:

 And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven.
 (Acts 1:10-11 KJV)

 All this drama during the ascension would have been quiet nonsensical if in fact Jesus really didn’t leave for good, but is instead still moving back and forth between heaven and earth (that is what he was doing before the ascension).